 A fresh blend of berries and soft, sweet cake make this mixed berry coffee cake a brunch-time winner!
 It’s best when served with a hot cup of tea or coffee, and great for groups.

-I’m pretty confident that many of you have heard of or eaten baked goods from Entenmann’s Bakery or Hostess store of some kind.
+I’m pretty confident that many of you have heard of or eaten some kind of baked goods from Entenmann’s Bakery/Hostess.
 Well, (un)fortunately for my family and I, we live just a couple of miles away from one.
-When I was younger, we would all go there once a month and stock up on soft chocolate chip cookies for me, chocolate covered donuts for my sister, and the occasion coffee cake.
+When I was younger, we would all go there once a month and stock up on goodies.
+Soft chocolate chip cookies for me, chocolate covered donuts for my sister, and the occasion coffee cake.
 Even as a youngin’ I was a huge fan of this wannabe-dessert-breakfast-thingy.
 Sweet and soft, it was a great snack.

 Now, it has been YEARS since I’ve had coffee cake.
 If I had to guesstimate, the last time I enjoyed one was about a decade ago.
 Phew.
 Luckily, I spotted a (non-vegan) recipe for one, that caught my eye, in a food magazine!
 Instantly, I was inspired to morph it into a compassionate and great-tasting dessert-breakfast-thingy.
 It took two tries, because apparently I suck at reading directions, but both times it was delicious.

-What I have here, is a recipe for coffee cake that really isn’t too hard to make, and is a total crowd pleaser.
-Like it’s namesake, it is impeccable when enjoyed with a cup of coffee, although mine have all been iced as of late.
-I dare you to leave it out on the counter!
-The second batch that I made of this cake is almost gone, and it was ready to eat yesterday afternoon.
-That should give you an idea of just how addicting this stuff is.
+What I have here, is a recipe for mixed berry coffee cake that really isn’t too hard to make, and is a total crowd pleaser.
+Like it’s namesake, it is impeccable when enjoyed with a hot cup of coffee.
+(Although, my caffeine has all been iced as of late.)
+I dare you to leave this cake out on the counter!
+The second batch that I made of this cake is almost gone, and it was ready to eat just yesterday afternoon.
+That should give you an idea of just how delectable this stuff is.